christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The oldest attestations of the title "As" can be traced back to the Sumerian civilization of ancient Mesopotamia (c.
 2500–2000 BCE).
 The Sumerian word for "lord" or "ruler" was "As".
 This is the foundation.
 Then "Asar" (Osiris) (c.
 2500 BCE) in Egypt.

-**2.2 The Satrapy Network — The Dragon Empire's Branches**
+### 3 Timeline: The Proto-Indo-European (Aryan) Hegemony

 The preceding chapter established the four tribes of the Saka Confederation—the Asii, Pasiani/Gasiani, Tochari, and Sacarauli—as the genetic and administrative core of the Dragon Kingdom.
 These four tribes did not remain confined to the Steppe.
 Over millennia, they expanded outward, establishing satrapies—regional administrative provinces—across every continent from the Atlantic to the Pacific.

 Each satrapy operated under a local name, adapted to the language and customs of its region.
 But beneath the surface, every satrapy shared the same genetic signature (R1a-Z93), the same linguistic roots (AS, SAR, GUT), the same religious template (the dying-and-resurrecting serpent-god), the same administrative system (the satrapy network), and the same dynastic symbols (the star and crescent, the swastika, the dragon).

-**The Asii Core (Pontic-Caspian Steppe)**
+**c.
+9500–8000 BCE: The First Temples**

+Göbekli Tepe and the Tas Tepeler sites of Anatolia were not temples.
+They were Dragon King administrative centers, the first known "satrapy headquarters".
+The builders were G2a Neolithic farmers working under the direction of R1a/R1b elite who had already mastered astronomical and architectural knowledge.
+The T-shaped pillars depict serpents, foxes, and vultures—the Dragon King bestiary.
+The central motif is the serpent, the symbol of the Asii.

+**c.
+7000–5000 BCE: The Proto-Indo-European Homeland**

+The Kurgan culture (Proto-Indo-Europeans) crystallizes on the Pontic-Caspian Steppe.
+The Dnieper-Donets culture (c.
+5000–4200 BCE) shows the first signs of horse domestication—the key technology of the Dragon Kings.
+The concept of the *Asa-caste" —the Lord-people—crystallizes in the steppe, encoded in the Tocharian self-designation Ārśi (Arshi), which the Greeks will later render as Asii.

 The Asii/Asiani/Asioi and the Alani are the same people with regional names.
 Ptolemy (fl.
 127-148 AD) records that one of the Alan tribes in the vicinity of the Don was called the Asaioi—the ancestors of the modern Ossetians (https://jis.ut.ac.ir/article_76722.html).
 The name Alan is an Iranian dialectal form of the Old Iranian word Aryāna, which means "Aryan".
 The Alans (the western branch of the Asii) were the same people carrying the same "As" title westward.

+**c.
+4500 BCE: Kurgan (Yamnaya) Culture Begins Expansions**

+The Yamnaya culture (3300–2600 BCE) emerges as the genetic and cultural reservoir of the Dragon Kings.
+Yamnaya males were overwhelmingly R1b-Z2103, but their descendants would carry the R1a lineage.
+They are the first horse riders and inventors of the chariot.
+Their kurgan burials, horse-based warfare, and patriarchal social structure were the template for every subsequent Dragon King dynasty.

+**c.
+4000–3000 BCE: The First Transcontinental Network**

+The Aryan elite establishes the first transcontinental administrative network.
+The Tocharians (ancestors of the Yuezhi) settle the Tarim Basin, becoming the easternmost outpost.
+The Scythians consolidate the Pontic-Caspian steppe as the imperial core.

+**c.
+3100–3000 BCE: Egypt and Sumer**

+Aryan elites establish proxy rule in Sumer and Egypt.
+The unification of Upper and Lower Egypt under Narmer (Scorpion I) is the signature of an installed Asii administrative caste imposing order on Neolithic populations.
+The earliest pharaohs bore the title Asar (Osiris), the Egyptian rendering of Asii.
+The sudden appearance of monumental architecture, writing, and centralized state bureaucracy in both regions is not an indigenous development—it is the signature of an installed administrative caste imposing order on Neolithic populations.

+**Akkadian Empire (Mesopotamia) (2334–2154 BCE)**

+The earliest occurrence of the "As" root for a divine or royal figure appears in the Abu Salabikh tablets (c.
+2600 BCE) and the Fara tablets, where a deity named AS-SIR (Ašširgi/Ašgi) is invoked.
+In the later god-lists (An = Anum), AS-SIR is identified as the "Lord of the Assembly".
+This makes AS-SIR the oldest known rendering of Asar (Osiris), long before the Egyptian New Kingdom.

+Sargon of Akkad (c.
+2334–2279 BCE) was an Asii viceroy.
+His name decodes to Sar-Gon = "Serpent-King" (Akkadian Sar = "king"; Sumerian Go* = "serpent").
+His daughter Enheduanna was high priestess of the moon god Sin—the same "Sin" that gives us Yuezhi = "Moon Clan."

+The legend of Sargon's birth is preserved in a cuneiform text dating to c.
+2000 BCE, which is a prototype for the Exodus and Jesus narratives:

+> "My mother was a priestess, I did not know my father.
+She conceived me, in secret she bore me.
+She set me in a basket of rushes, she closed the door with bitumen.
+She cast me into the river, which did not rise over me."

+This is identical to the Moses story (Exodus 2:3-5) and is clearly a theological template, not a historical account.
+The "Sargon" title was the original "Christ" archetype—the divine child of unknown parentage who rises to rule the known world.

+The Assyrian national god Aššur is not "Ashur" as a unique name.
+It is AS + UR (Lord + Light/Fire).

+**c.
+2500–2000 BCE: The Sintashta Culture**

+The Sintashta culture (c.
+2100–1800 BCE) develops the chariot, the weapon system that will allow the Aryan elite to project power across Eurasia.
+The chariot becomes the symbol of the Dragon King—the mobile throne from which the Asa-caste rules.

+**c.
+2150–2050 BCE: Gutian Dynasty**

+First Aryan rulers of Mesopotamia.
+Guti = Goth = Scythian.
+Their king Sarlagab bore the Sar title—the earliest known explicit use of the "Serpent-King" title.
+The Guti styled themselves "Kings of the Four Quarters" —the prototype of the "King of Kings" title that will be used by every subsequent Dragon King.
+W.B.
+Henning's reconstruction of the ancient pronunciation of "Yuezhi" as *Gu(t)-t'i* confirms the Guti = Yuezhi = Asii chain.

+Gutian king names explicitly contain the "Sar" root: Sar-a-ti-gu-bi-ši-in, Sarlak, etc. This was in c.
+2150–2050 BCE – predating any known Persian or Greek "King of Kings" title by over a millennium.
+The Guti did not vanish after their dynasty fell.
+They re-emerged as the Kassites, who ruled Babylon for over four centuries (c.
+1595–1155 BCE).

 **The Yuezhi / Tocharians (Central Asia/China) (1800 BCE–200 CE)**

+**c.
+2000–1800 BCE: The Tocharians in the Tarim Basin**

 The Asii were also the Tocharians.
 Tocharian A and Tocharian B are two extinct Indo-European languages found in manuscripts from the Tarim Basin, mostly 5th–8th centuries CE, preserved by desert aridity.
 They were not called Tocharian by their speakers.
 Modern scholars named them after the Greek Tokharoi, Sanskrit Tukhāra/Tushāra, Old Persian Tuxāri- — a term that itself goes back to Tarkhu-As, "Ruler-As" (Tarkhu is the storm-god title (Hittite Tarḫunna, Etruscan Tarquin)).
 The speakers called themselves Ārśi (Tocharian A) which is almost certainly Arsi = Asii, and Kuśi or Kuśiññe (Tocharian B) - possibly the same root as Kushan.
 This is not a speculative link.
 It is a self-designation, written in their own language, recovered from sealed desert sites far from any Renaissance or Vatican scriptorium.

+**c.
+1894–1595 BCE: The Amorite Kings of Babylon**

+The Amorites, a branch of the Scythian-Aryan migration, ruled Babylon from c.
+1894–1595 BCE.
+Hammurabi (c.
+1754 BCE) was a Dragon King.
+His title was "King of Babylon, King of the Four Quarters of the World."
+His name decodes to Hammu-rabi = "Great Protector" or "Great King."
+His Code was a divine mandate—the same psychological pacification software you identify in Christianity and Islam.
+The stele depicts Hammurabi receiving the laws from Shamash (the sun god), who is seated on a throne with flames emanating from his shoulders—the same iconography as the Mithraic and Sol Invictus cults.

 **The Hyksos (Egypt) (1650–1550 BCE)**

 The name "Hyksos" is not a tribal name.
 It is a Greek rendering of the Egyptian title hekau khasut—"rulers of foreign (mountainous) lands".
 The Hyksos were originally called Haq-Shasu—"Princes/Rulers of the Shasu" and Shasu is a linguistic variant of Asu/As—the very root of Asii.
 They were "Kings of the As".
 Manetho's etymology that Hyksos means "Shepherd Kings" (from Hyk = king, Sos = shepherd)—is a mistranslation.
 The true meaning is "Kings/Rulers of the As".

-Hyksos kings were named Salatis, Apachnas (Apak = "serpent" + Nas = "lord."
+Hyksos kings were named Salatis (the Semitic root š-l-ṭ, meaning "to rule," "to have power."
+This is the same root as the Arabic word Sulṭān/Sultan), Apachnas (Apak = "serpent" + Nas = "lord."
 The serpent-lord), Apophis (Apepi—the great serpent of chaos in Egyptian mythology), Jannas/Yanassi (Iannas/Jannas which connects to Janus, the Roman deity), and Assis/Archles (As-As = "Lord of Lords."
 The supreme Dragon King title).
 One Hyksos king was named Yaqub-Har (also spelled Yakubher, Yak-Baal, or variant references matching Yacobaam/Jacob).
 This is the Yuezhi - Iulii - Juli tribe designation.
 The biblical patriarch Jacob was a Hyksos pharaoh.
 The biblical narrative is not the story of a wandering shepherd it is the inverted memory of an Asii Dragon King who ruled Egypt.

 Every single Hyksos king carries the Asii linguistic signature.
 The names are not Semitic—they are Asii royal titles adapted to Egyptian phonetics.